MarcoSteinke/Cost-Of-Stability-Reductions/README.md

 # Reductions-from-Sigma2-SAT-to-m-ω-VCS-and ω-VCS

 This repository contains implementations of reductions ($\leq^P_m$) from Sigma_2-SAT to m-ω-VCS and ω-VCS.
 Both reductions were implemented in python using jupyter notebooks.
+Since both m-ω-VCS and ω-VCS are graph problems based on the CLIQUE-problem, the graph library `networkx` was used to construct, analyze and draw graphs.

 ## Usage: